-This Microplastics in Drinking Water Policy Handbook’s (Policy) purpose is to implement Health and Safety Code section 116376 by setting forth the requirements for conducting monitoring and reporting of microplastics in drinking water.
-The Policy includes a two-step iterative four-year plan for monitoring and reporting microplastics in a systematic and harmonized manner.
-To date, no government in the world has required monitoring for microplastics in drinking water, and the data obtained through the efforts detailed in this Policy will provide valuable insights for determining exposure to consumers through drinking water.
-The State Water Resources Control Board (State Water Board) recognizes the emerging nature of microplastics and the potentially challenging effects (economically, technically, etc.) ordering a designated water system to conduct monitoring may have on the water system and community served.
+The purpose of this Policy Handbook Establishing a Standard Method of Testing and Reporting of Microplastics in Drinking Water (Policy Handbook) is to implement Health and Safety Code section 116376 by setting forth the requirements for conducting monitoring and reporting of microplastics in drinking water.
+The Policy Handbook includes an iterative, two-step, four-year plan for monitoring and reporting microplastics in a systematic and harmonized manner.
+To date, no government in the world has required monitoring for microplastics in drinking water, and the data obtained through the efforts detailed in this Policy Handbook will provide valuable insights for determining exposure to consumers through drinking water.
+The State Water Resources Control Board (State Water Board) recognizes the emerging nature of microplastics and the potentially challenging effects (economically, technically, etc.) ordering a designated public water system to conduct monitoring may have on the public water system and community served.
 The State Water Board intends to use its monitoring authority carefully to minimize the unnecessary use of resources while obtaining necessary occurrence and exposure information to allow for more reliable characterizations of risk.
-The monitoring approach outlined in this Policy is informed by the method utilized by the United States Environmental Protection Agency’s Unregulated Contaminant Monitoring Rule (UCMR) program.
-Due to the rapidly developing science and technology for monitoring microplastics, this Policy includes flexibility for adaptation to the evolving science.
+The monitoring approach outlined in this Policy Handbook is informed by the method utilized by the United States Environmental Protection Agency’s Unregulated Contaminant Monitoring Rule (UCMR) program.
+This Policy Handbook includes flexibility for adaptation to the rapidly developing science and technology for monitoring microplastics.

-PURPOSE AND OBJECTIVE This Policy is adopted for the State Water Board’s implementation of Senate Bill 1422 (SB 1422), which was approved by the Governor and filed with the Secretary of State on September 28, 2018.
+PURPOSE AND OBJECTIVE This Policy Handbook is adopted for the State Water Board’s implementation of Senate Bill No. 1422 (2017-2018 Reg.
+Session) (SB 1422), which was approved by the Governor and filed with the Secretary of State on September 28, 2018.
 SB 1422 added Health and Safety Code section 116376 to require the State Water Board on or before July 1, 2020 to adopt a definition of microplastics in drinking water; and on or before July 1, 2021, to:

 Adopt a standard methodology to be used in the testing of drinking water for microplastics;